 It would be totally understandable if some of you have a sizable collection of floppy disks (which I assume are unused at this point), then here’s a nice project: DIY floppy disk planters.

-You know what the best part of the DIY is?2 The entire process looks so easy.
+You know what the best part of the DIY is? ((Aside from the fact that you are using floppy disks; what can be cooler than that in this context?))
+The entire process looks so easy.
 All you need are the floppy disks – as many as you want, a pair of scissors, and some glue.
 You can read the complete instructions at BRIT.

 If you are not entirely convinced about the idea of DIY floppy disk planters, check these two photos out – one indoors and one outdoors.